S.Korea, China cast doubt over reports N.Korean leader Kim gravely ill

-South Korean and Chinese sources on Tuesday cast doubt on reports North Korean leader Kim Jong Un was gravely ill after media outlets said he had undergone a cardiovascular procedure in hospital and was in "grave danger".
-Daily NK, a Seoul-based speciality website, reported late on Monday citing one unnamed source in North Korea that Kim, age 36, was recovering after undergoing the procedure on April 12.
+South Korean and Chinese officials on Tuesday cast doubt on reports North Korean leader Kim Jong Un was ill after media outlets said he had undergone a cardiovascular procedure and was in "grave danger".
+Daily NK, a Seoul-based specialty website, reported late on Monday, citing one unnamed source in North Korea, that Kim was recovering after undergoing the procedure on April 12.
+The North Korean leader is believed to be about 36.

-CNN cited a U.S. official with direct knowledge of the matter as saying Washington was "monitoring intelligence" that Kim was in grave danger after a surgery.
-However, two South Korean government sources rejected the CNN report without elaborating on the surgery.
-The presidential Blue House said there were no unusual signs coming from the reclusive state building nuclear weapons.
+CNN cited a U.S. official with direct knowledge of the matter as saying Washington was "monitoring intelligence" that Kim was in grave danger after surgery.
+Bloomberg quoted an unnamed U.S. official as saying the White House was told that Kim took a turn for the worse after the surgery.
+However, two South Korean government officials rejected the CNN report without elaborating on whether Kim had undergone surgery.
+The presidential Blue House said there were no unusual signs coming from the reclusive, nuclear-capable state.

+Kim is the unquestioned leader of North Korea and of its nuclear arsenal.
+He has no clear successor and any instability in the country could be a major international risk.
+An official at the Chinese Communist Party's International Liaison Department, which deals with North Korea, told Reuters the source did not believe Kim was critically ill.
+China is North Korea's only major ally.

-Daily NK said Kim had been admitted to hospital on April 12, just hours before the cardiovascular procedure, as his health had deteriorated since August due to heavy smoking, obesity and overwork.
-It said he was now receiving treatment at a villa in the Mount Kumgang resort county of Hyangsan on the east coast after undergoing the procedure.
+Daily NK said Kim had been admitted to hospital on April 12, just hours before the cardiovascular procedure, as his health had deteriorated since August due to heavy smoking, obesity, and overwork.
+It said he was now receiving treatment at a villa in the Mount Myohyang resort north of the capital Pyongyang.

 Speculation about Kim's health first arose following his absence from the anniversary of the birthday of its founding father and Kim's grandfather, Kim Il Sung, on April 15.
 On April 12, North Korean state media reported that Kim Jong Un had visited an airbase and observed drills by fighter jets and attack aircraft.

 Reporting from inside North Korea is notoriously difficult, especially on matters concerning the country's leadership, given tight controls on information.
-Kim is a third-generation hereditary leader who rules North Korea with an iron-fist, taking over the titles of head of state and commander in chief of the military since late 2011.
+There have been false and conflicting reports in the past on matters related to its leaders.
+Kim is a third-generation hereditary leader who rules North Korea with an iron fist, taking over the titles of head of state and commander in chief of the military since late 2011.

-Kim has sought to have international sanctions against his country eased, but has refused to dismantle his nuclear weapons programme, a steadfast demand by the United States.
+Kim has sought to have international sanctions against his country eased, but has refused to dismantle his nuclear weapons program, a steadfast demand by the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)